logigearcorp/docs.testarchitect.com/content/administration-guide/tool-profiles/test-tool/creating-a-test-tool-profile/_index.md

 ---
 title: "Creating a test tool profile"
 linktitle: "Creating a test tool profile"
+description: "In order to run your test automation with a customized harness program, a test tool profile for that harness must be created."
 weight: 1
 aliases:
-    - TA_Administration/Topics/Test_tool_profile_creating.html
+    - /TA_Administration/Topics/Test_tool_profile_creating.html
+keywords: "test tool profiles, creating, third-party playback tools, creating a tool profile"
 ---

 In order to run your test automation with a customized harness program, a test tool profile for that harness must be created.The profile specifies the executable file \(or the combination of executable and script\) that implements the harness tool, along with the options that are automatically passed to the tool on execution.
 It further identifies which options a user may set for a given test run.

 Creating your own test playback tool to allow scripts to be written in a language of your choice requires that you develop your own harness for that language.
-The [harness tutorial lessons](../../TA_Tutorials/Topics/tut_part3_extending_TA.md) provide some insight into creating a harness.
+The [harness tutorial lessons](/TA_Tutorials/Topics/tut_part3_extending_TA.html) provide some insight into creating a harness.
 If you already have TestArchitect installed, you can refer to the source code for the actual Java and Python harnesses, located at \{INSTALL\_DIR\}\\harness samples\\java\\source and \{INSTALL\_DIR\}\\harness samples\\python, respectively.

 To configure your custom harness test tool, do the following:

-1. Log in to a TestArchitect repository as a member of the [administrator](User_administration.md) group.
+1. Log in to a TestArchitect repository as a member of the [administrator](/TA_Administration/Topics/User_administration.html) group.

 2. In the TestArchitect explorer tree, expand the **Administration** \> **Tool Profiles** \> **Test Tool** node.